datastax/ragbot-starter/README.md

-# RAGBot Starter
+# AWS Bedrock Starter

-This project is a starter for creating a chatbot using Astra DB and OpenAI.
+This project is a starter for creating a chatbot using Astra DB and AWS Bedrock.
 It's designed to be easy to deploy and use, with a focus on performance and usability.

 ## Features

 - **Astra DB Integration**: Store and retrieve data from your Astra DB database with ease.
-- **OpenAI Integration**: Leverage the power of OpenAI to generate intelligent responses.
+- **AWS Redrock Integration**: Leverage the power of OpenAI to generate intelligent responses.
 - **Easy Deployment**: Deploy your chatbot to Vercel with just a few clicks.
 - **Customizable**: Modify and extend the chatbot to suit your needs.